Placeholder-Organization-Name/Modeling-Simulation-Project-Alpha/README.md

 ### Mars

 Mars, the fourth planet in the Solar System and second smallest (just after Mercury).
-It counts with a total of two natural satellites: *Fobos* and *Deimos*.
+It counts with a total of two natural satellites: *Phobos* and *Deimos*.

 ## Hypothesis